AutumnwaterFlipped/AutumnwaterFlipped/README.md

 ## MFF-STGCN method.
 This project's data is Shanghai parking flow.csv

-It is raw data of Shanghai parking lots.
+It is raw data of Huangpu parking data.

 If you don't have it, please contact me.
 ## Code structure